Battersea Arts Centre: Beer festival

+Murders

+On 31 January 1998 the Annual Rockers Reunion was held at the centre.
+Members of the Outcasts Motorcycle Club served as the security at the reunion.
+In a coordinated attack via microphone headsets, about 40 members of the Hells Angels from various chapters all over England arrived uninvited at the reunion armed with baseball bats, knives, iron bars and machetes.
+The Hells Angels proceeded to attack and beat various Outcasts.
+Two of the Outcasts, David Armstrong and Malcolm St. Clair, were killed during the melee.
+Only one Hells Angel was convicted of charges relating to the incident.
+Ronald "Gut" Wait, the vice president of the Angels Essex chapter, was convicted of conspiracy to cause grievous bodily harm.

 Fire

 On 13 March 2015, during a major renovation programme, a fire broke out in the roof, and engulfed the building, causing severe structural damage, including the collapse of the tower.
 The Grand Hall and Lower Hall were destroyed.
 No injuries were reported.

 The fire was tackled by about 80 London Fire Brigade firefighters and 12 fire engines.
 Firefighters were able to save a large part of the building including several of the smaller theatre spaces.
 Two shows went ahead as planned one day after the fire, and BAC has maintained much of its artistic programme, despite losing the ability to hire out the larger venues (a significant source of income).

 Jubb launched a fundraising campaign to help the centre soon afterwards., and in May announced that during the rebuilding of the Grand Hall, BAC would also create a large off-site theatre from mid-2016 to end of 2017 "for the presentation of visionary and exciting new theatre while we rebuild the Grand Hall".

 In 2018, the rebuilding of the Grand Hall was completed, overseen by architects Haworth Tompkins, who had been working with BAC on a phased transformation of the centre for over a decade.
+The vaulted plaster ceiling of the Grand Hall was replaced with a similar design in three layers of CNC-cut plywood; adjacent corridors were left scorched and bare of plaster.
+The mosaic floor, manufactured by Jess Rust in the 19th century, survived the fire.